Wheelchair rugby league

 Wheelchair rugby league is a wheelchair-based version of rugby league football, one of two recognised disability versions of the sport.
-It was developed by French rugby league player, coach and official, Wally Salvan in 2004.
+It was developed in France in 2000.
 Unlike other wheelchair sports, people without disabilities are allowed to compete in top-level competition.
 The sport is also unique in the fact that men and women of any age can play against each other in top-level competition.